That ball is the bane of my existence right now.

 Why do I hate it so?
 It makes me look like an idiot.

-Last year during the Peak Condition Project I learned indoor rock climbing.
+learned indoor rock climbing.
 Everything about it was awkward for me.
 At first.
 The stepping into a harness.
 The shape of the rock-like protrusions on the wall.
 The release, falling to the ground.
 The smell of the climbing shoes.
 The chalk under my finger nails.

 But it got easier.
 And I know as I let my mind be still, the ping pong ball will become a friend, not an enemy.
 Looking at it hanging there right now, there's nothing daunting about it in the least.
 It's when it's flying at me, I'm missing and the exhaustion sets in that I get the heebie jeebies.